pace-neutrons/Euphonic/doc/source/spectra.rst

 ====================

-This is an object for storing multiple 1D spectra which share the same x-axis, e.g. modes in a dispersion plot.
+This is an object for storing multiple 1D spectra which share the same x-axis, e.g. bands in a dispersion plot.

 Plotting
 --------